 Want to empower your students to become lifelong readers?
 Provide them with an independent reading library.
-A school or classroom library consisting of various authentic literature at an appropriate reading level serves as a foundation for students’ independent reading and reading development.
-Additionally, studies have determined that there’s a correlation between time spent reading and reading achievement.
-The National Reading Panel suggests that “the more that children read, the better their fluency, vocabulary, and comprehension.”
-What are the research-backed benefits of independent reading, and how can you instill that habit in your students?
+A school or classroom library with a range of authentic literature at an appropriate reading level serves as a foundation for students’ independent reading and reading development.
+Studies have shown a correlation between time spent reading and reading achievement.
+And according to the National Reading Panel, “the more that children read, the better their fluency, vocabulary, and comprehension.”
+Find out more about the research-backed benefits of independent reading and how you can instill the habit in your students.

 Independent reading definition